Release muscle stiffness

 One factor that you can look at separately to relieve muscle stiffness is where exactly it is located.
 The most common areas are the back, calves and thighs - and there are good reasons for this.

 In the back: Muscle stiffness in the back is common as this area is often subjected to excessive strain, especially when sitting for long periods, poor posture or heavy lifting.
 Commonly affected muscles are the trapezius muscle in the upper back, the back extensors along the spine and the muscles along the lumbar spine.
-Pay attention to poor posture, lack of movement and stress to be able to release these muscle stiffnesses.
+Watch out for poor posture, lack of movement and stress to release these muscle stiffnesses.

 In the thighs: Hardening in the thighs can be caused by excessive strain on the large leg muscles, such as the quadriceps at the front or the ischiocrural muscles (leg flexors) at the back of the thigh.
 These muscle groups are involved in many movements, such as walking, running and squatting.
 Incorrect movement patterns, insufficient warm-up before exercise or prolonged sitting can lead to muscle stiffness in the thighs.

 In the calves: In the calves, muscle hardening often occurs due to overuse or dehydration.
 The calf muscles, especially the gastrocnemius and soleus, are heavily strained when walking, running and jumping.
-Tight shoes, insufficient stretching before training, one-sided strain or a lack of hydration can be common causes of muscle hardening and pain in the calf.
+Tight shoes, insufficient stretching before training, one-sided strain or a lack of hydration can be common causes of muscle stiffness and calf pain. pain in the calf be.

 What to do in the event of muscle stiffness?